ARMmbed/mbed-os/tools/cmake/README.md

 The following features are not yet supported and will be progressively added:
 * Application profile selection (`bare metal`)
-* C library selection (`small`)
-* `s/f/v/printf` library selection (`minimal-printf`)
-* Other features that require altering compiler/linker command line options
+* Features that require altering compiler/linker command line options (except for printf library and C selections)

-The full profile with the standard printf and C library are selected by default.
+The full profile with the selected printf and C libraries.

 ### Supported targets